 Good Architecture is the result of great teamwork.
-Michelle Howard has spent the better half of her career collaborating for long periods with some of the most important Architectural practices in the world.
-Notably she spent 6 years from her 20s to early 30s collaborating with the Renzo Piano Building Workshop in both the Genoa and Paris office working on projects as diverse as the Auditorium Santa Cecilia in Rome and the Cite International in Lyon.
+Michelle Howard has spent the better half of her career collaborating with some of the most important Art and Architecture practices in the world.
+Notably she spent 6 years collaborating with the Renzo Piano Building Workshop in both the Genoa and Paris office working on projects as diverse as the Auditorium Santa Cecilia in Rome and the Cite International in Lyon.
 She then led the project with for the IMAX Cinema complex, part of the Potsdamer Platz urban ensemble in Berlin with her colleague Patrick Charles.
-In the next 6 years until the end of her 30s she led the construction of two seminal projects for the Office for Metropolitan Architecture, the Dutch embassy in Berlin and the Casa da Musica in Porto.
+In the next 6 years she led two seminal projects for the Office for Metropolitan Architecture, the Dutch embassy in Berlin and the Casa da Musica in Porto.
 With Artists such as Monica Bonvicini on the only publicly commissioned sculpture for the London Olympics of 2012.
 Collaboration is also a social and political act, Michelle is an active member of wirmachendas, originally 100 women from the worlds of art, academia and public life united by the common goal of facing up to the challenge of worldwide migration with humanity and expertise.

 The Netherlands Embassy is a disciplined cube with equally disciplined irregularities which aims to facilitate a better understanding of Berlin, confronting divergent ideas about how the city, with its complexity, heaviness, opacity, and beauty, should build / rebuild.
 Traditional planning guidelines of the former West Berlin demanded that new buildings in the neighbourhood (the Roldandufer in Mitte) reflect the local 19th century architectural style.
 Planning officials in the former East Berlin were more open to innovation.
 As a result, OMA combined an obedient approach (strictly fulfilling the block's perimeter) with a disobedient one (building an isolated cube).